FetchBench: A Simulation Benchmark for Robot Fetching: Baselines

 \textbf{ContactGraspNet-[Motion Planning].} We follow the pipeline in Figure \ref{fig:fetch_pipeline}.
 Here, we use ContactGraspNet for 6D grasp pose prediction \cite{sundermeyer2021contact}.
 We test two motion planning algorithms, i.e., CuRobo \cite{sundaralingam2023curobo} and RRT-Connect \cite{kuffner2000rrt-connect}, and name them as CGN-CuRobo, CGN-RRTConnect respectively.

-\textbf{ContactGraspNet-Cabinet.} \citet{kumaar2021cabinet} proposes a neural collision checker for partially observed objects and scenes.
+\textbf{ContactGraspNet-Cabinet.} \citet{murali2023cabinet} proposes a neural collision checker for partially observed objects and scenes.
 We re-implement the same pipeline as above, but use MPPI \cite{williams2017mppi} iterations with Cabinet's neural collision checking and waypoints proposals as the motion planning module.

 \textbf{End-to-End Behavior Cloning.} We train an end-to-end policy to grasp the object from the cluster with expert demos.
-In our architecture, we first compute the embeddings for the segmented point cloud using PointNet++ \cite{qi2017pointnet++} encoders and concatenate them with joint states and end-effector embeddings.
-These embeddings are then passed to a backbone to output the delta joint movements at 10 Hz.
+In our architecture, we first encoder the segmented point cloud into 1-D embeddings and concatenate them with joint states and end-effector embeddings.
+These embeddings are then passed to a backbone to output the delta movements.
 We use two variants for the backbone: an MLP \cite{mandlekar2021robomimic} that takes the current step embeddings, and a transformer \cite{dalal2023optimus} that takes in a history of embeddings.
 We name these E2EImit-MLP and E2EImit-Transformer, respectively.
+Please refer to Appendix \ref{apx:imit_implement} for details.

 \textbf{ContactGraspNet-CuRobo-Imitation Learning.} This method is a combination of CGN-CuRobo and imitation learning.
 It is similar to CGN-CuRobo except for retrieval steps (4) and (5) in Figure \ref{fig:fetch_pipeline}, where instead we use an end-to-end behavior model to command the robot.
 Similarly, we implement two variants: CGN-CuRobo-Imit-MLP and CGN-CuRobo-Imit-Transformer.